jzheng2017/OS_assignment2/project/documentation/report.md

 ### Resize
 After the creation of the `synchronized_vector` it is also possible to resize the capacity of the `vector`.
 This resize request just like write and removal is treated as a worker, as it modifies the data/structur of the vector.
 Therefore it has to go through the same process of acquiring `m_readers` and `m_worker_queue`.

-After having done that it will resize the capacity using two functions, `resize` to resize the `vector` and `reserve` to set the allocated `capacity`.
+After having done that it will resize the capacity using one function. `reserve` to set the allocated `capacity`.
 Lastly, it also has to set the `bounded` variable to `true` because it is now bounded by the specified `size` argument.

 At last it has to release the acquired mutexes again.